clatworthylab/COVID_analysis/README.md

 ## Projects

-1) [COVIDPBMC](https://github.com/scCOVID-19/COVIDPBMC/tree/8f1145ba8ce888a0c8169fbaf16ca2db6d1c004b) is the scRNAseq collaborative project between Ncl, Sanger/UCL and UCAM.
+1) **COVIDPBMC** - collaborative scRNAseq project between Ncl, Sanger/UCL and UCAM.
 Our lab was in charge of the the B cell analysis.